It is officially autumn.

 Ginsendai is part of Daisetsuzan National Park.
 It is one of the first places to see autumn foliage in Japan.
 The trail leads to the peak of Mount Akadake but the famous slope of Ginsendai can be reached within 22-30 minutes hike.
 Unlike Mount Asahi, it takes a little bit of effort to reach Ginsendai’s famous slope.
 The first 10 minutes hike is easy, the rest of the hike is a challenge as the trail is steep.
 Down the hill is not less challenging than on the way up.
 In principle anyone can hike to Ginsendai without any advance hiking gear but good pair walking shoes definitely is a must.
 By anyone I mean those who have problems with their knees.

 Takinoue Park is located at lower elevation which makes the autumn foliage appears at later days than those in Mount Asahi and Ginsendai.
 This river is usually clear and sometimes reflects the colour of its surrounding.
-The river colour changes when the typhoon or heavy rain hit the island.
+The river colour was no longer clear when the typhoon or heavy rain hit the island.

 Most of the leaves were still green when we were there, although some had turned colour.
 By end of the month everything will be yellow and red at in Takinoue Park.